The Benefits of Bone Broth

 7. Get some bone broth protein.
 We're not suggesting an entire bone broth diet.
 It cannot (and should not) be your only means for getting essential nutrients like amino acids.
 However, if you don't regularly eat meat, it can help supply amino acids from animal protein via bones.
 Amino acids are important for muscle recovery and energy—two key factors in your fitness performance.

 8. Eat healthier.
-While the bone broth trend might have started with drinkable broth in a cup, there are many other ways you can eat and cook with bone broth.
-(DYK that bone broth is one of the top 50 winter foods for weight loss?)
-Check out some of the smart ideas, here:
+While the bone broth trend might have started with sippable broth in a cup, there are many other ways you can eat and cook with bone broth.

 How to Use Bone Broth